 As Vice President and CFO, Jamie provides leadership for the accounting, credit, information services, material services, and treasury services areas.
 Before serving in her new role, Harder was a controller with Duncan Aviation for four years.

 Harder earned a degree in Business Administration, Accounting, and Management at Midland University in Fremont and gained seven years of experience working in both private and public accounting prior to coming to Duncan Aviation.

 In Harder's free time, she spends as much time outside as possible, and that includes working in the yard, going for long bike rides, golfing, and playing volleyball.
-She also enjoys traveling, cheering for Husker athletics, going to concerts, and playing with her niece and nephew.×
+She also enjoys traveling, cheering for Husker athletics, going to concerts, and playing with her niece and nephew.

-Kasey joined Duncan Aviation in 1999, working completions on green Astra SPX aircraft.
-Transitioning to Airframe gave him experience on Learjets and Astras, eventually becoming Lead Technician.
-Harwick moved on to Team Leader for the fleet customer program, served as Project Manager, and until mid-2017, when he and his family moved to Battle Creek, he was the Airframe Department Manager.
+When Kasey joined Duncan Aviation in 1999, he performed completions on green Astra SPX aircraft, until he transitioned to Airframe, which gave him experience on Learjets and Astras.
+After more than a year as a Lead Technician, where he added Challengers to his growing expertise, Kasey moved on to Team Leader for the fleet customer program and then he served as Project Manager until mid-2017, when he took on the responsibilities of Airframe Department Manager.

 Prior to joining Duncan Aviation, Aaron was Vice President and Director of Financial Operations for FirsTier Financial, Inc. His background includes eight years of public accounting experience with KPMG Peat Marwick where he served as a Senior Audit Manager and concentrated in the areas of manufacturing, construction and banking industries.